 To choose the path of internationalization means to start with four questions:

-- Why choosing the path of internationalization?
+- Why choose the path of internationalization?

 - In what countries should I internationalize?